ldrozdz93/dyno/README.md

 ## Performance matters - in_place<> construction
 __Don't pay for what you don't use.__ Don't construct an object in one place just to move it to another.
-Just like [`std::in_place`](https://en.cppreference.com/w/cpp/utility/in_place), we could use tag dispatch to construct the object directly in provided memory.
+Just like [`std::in_place`](https://en.cppreference.com/w/cpp/utility/in_place), we could use a template tag to construct the object directly in provided memory.
 In our Drawable example it would be:
 ```c++
 struct Cuboid
 {